So you think you're a good listener ...

 TRY THIS LISTENING SKILL INSTEAD: Listening is not about the words; it’s about the feelings.
 Ignore the words.
 When you listen to the words, big problems occur.
 I talk about why that is in this YouTube video.

-You have a natural ability to listen for emotions.
+You have a natural ability to listen to emotions.
 Be silent within yourself and allow the speaker’s emotions and feelings to come to you as you listen.
 Then reflect the emotions, rather than the words.
-It’s ok to guess at the speaker’s feelings.
+It’s okay to guess the speaker’s feelings.
 Don’t worry about guessing wrong.
 Your speaker will automatically correct you.
 Example “You are angry.”
-“I’m not angry, I am really frustrated.”
-“You are really frustrated.”
+“I’m not angry, I am frustrated.”
+“You are frustrated.”

 Alternatively, search for and state the speaker’s core message.
 This is powerful when you have a speaker that is disjointed and rambles on.
 The core message is a short core summary of what you think the speaker is trying to convey.
 Using a metaphor is almost always powerful.
 Example of a core message to someone who feels stressed out: “You must feel like a steam boiler about to explode.”

-When you're listening to someone and respond by using an "I" statement, you're interjecting your ego into the conversation.
+When you're listening to someone and responding by using an "I" statement, you're interjecting your ego into the conversation.
 In other words: You're not JUST listening.

 The person talking to you isn't truly being heard (or at least won't FEEL like she's being heard) because you've turned the conversation around to be about you.